Sea Speed Ferries: History

 In 2019, the company bought its first and only ferry, the M/F Olympus built in 1976.
 It was due to be routed from Piraeus to Rethymno via Milos and Santorini.
 The maiden voyage turned to be a misfortune, as it hit a reef in Santorini and ceased routes for repairs.
-In December 19 of the same year, the first trip directly to Rethymno (without passengers) was taken places and the ship started sailing.
+In 19 December of the same year, the first trip directly to Rethymno (without passengers) was taken places and the ship started sailing.
 The service was met with mixed receptions from passengers, and was criticized for delays and an extremely long route.
-A company spokesperson stated on a local radio station that "The traffic from Rethymno is recovering" and attributed the delays and long journey to lack of proper port infastructure and sufficient traffic to sustain a direct trip to Rethymno.
+A company spokesperson stated on a local radio station that "The traffic from Rethymno is recovering" and attributed the delays and long journey to lack of proper port infrastructure and sufficient traffic to sustain a direct trip to Rethymno.
 The ship also briefly hosted visitors for the Rethymno Carnival.
 Another incident happened in June 2020 in Rethymno with no injuries.
 It was eventually laid up and was auctioned several times due to debts by Revoil, a gas company.